 Air Conditioning Cage

 - Buy a steel or iron work air conditioning cage that cannot be cut with bolt cutters or sawed through with a miter saw.
-If you opt for a different material, such as polymer, make sure it can withstand cutting.
+If you opt for a different material, such as polymer, make sure to read the most current miter saw reviews and see that it can withstand cutting power a compound saw might have.
 All cages should contain a UV coating to prevent rusting, fading and cracking.

 - Determine cage size.
 Air conditioning cages are made for ground and window units and come in sizes to accommodate both large and small residential and commercial air conditioning units.